JRDNVI/Jordon.FYP.github.io/index.md

 layout: home
 ---

+Jordon Coady (20096529) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; BSc (Hons) in Computer Forensics and Security

 ## Project Overview

-SmartMatch is a Progressive Web Application (PWA) designed to streamline the process of matching students with mentors and clients with solicitors, ensuring tailored guidance and legal assistance.
+EduCase is a Progressive Web Application (PWA) designed to streamline the process of matching students with mentors and clients with solicitors, ensuring tailored guidance and legal assistance.

-For students, SmartMatch provides a seamless way to connect with suitable mentors based on their academic background, career goals, and personal preferences.
+For students, EduCase provides a seamless way to connect with suitable mentors based on their academic background, career goals, and personal preferences.
 The platform offers educational resources, time management tools, and mental well-being support to help ease the transition into higher education.

-For clients, SmartMatch simplifies the process of finding the right solicitor by using a client allocation algorithm that considers the client’s legal needs and the solicitor’s expertise.
+For clients, EduCase simplifies the process of finding the right solicitor by using a client allocation algorithm that considers the client’s legal needs and the solicitor’s expertise.
 The platform integrates a case management system (CMS) to help legal professionals efficiently organise and manage their caseloads.

 ---